Netflix’s Latest Movie Gives Jamie Foxx Crazy Superpowers — But There’s A Catch

 Advertisement

-It seems like Netflix has been spending some time inside Cerebro because Project Power is basically the movie version of those late night thoughts.
-Directed by Henry Joost and Ari Schulman, the streaming service’s latest summer blockbuster asks: What if there was a pill you could take that would unlock a superpower within you for 5 minutes?
+It seems like Netflix has been spending some time inside Cerebro because Project Power is basically the movie version of those late-night thoughts.
+Directed by Henry Joost and Ari Schulman, the streaming service’s latest summer blockbuster asks: What if there was a pill you could take that would unlock a superpower within you for five minutes?
 Seems like an obvious yes, right?
 Except there’s a catch: You don’t know what superpower you’ll get.
 Oh, and it might kill you in the process.

 When the drug starts to proliferate across New Orleans, crime explodes, leading a former soldier (Jamie Foxx) with personal stake in the fight to work with a drug dealer (Dominique Fishback, who deserves to be in the spotlight after her phenomenal turn in The Deuce and Night Comes On) in order to control the spread and find the source.
 (For a taste of their adorable IRL friendship, just listen to him gush about her in this Entertainment Weekly video about the making of the film.)
 Joining their ersatz team is a local cop (Joseph Gordon-Levitt), and given the current debate over portrayals of law enforcement in TV and film, it’ll be interesting to see where they take that character.